innat/kaggle/Digit Recognizer/README.md

 ## Hand Written Digit Classification

-MNIST ("Modified National Institute of Standards and Technology") is the de facto “hello world” dataset of computer vision.
-As new machine learning techniques emerge, MNIST remains a reliable resource for researchers and learners alike.

 The data files `train.csv` and `test.csv` contain gray-scale images of hand-drawn digits, from zero through nine.
 Each image is 28 pixels in height and 28 pixels in width, for a total of 784 pixels in total.
 Each pixel has a single pixel-value associated with it, indicating the lightness or darkness of that pixel, with higher numbers meaning darker.
 This pixel-value is an integer between 0 and 255, inclusive.